adrianulbona/adrianulbona.github.io/_posts/2018-07-30-on-programmers.md

 In order to understand this we have to take a look on the history of leprechauns, more precisely on what leprechauns did in WWII.
-It is hard to believe, but 129,000 leprechauns in the WWII were involved in everything what was needed in order to build the atom bomb; also a considerable number of leprechauns helped the Nazi regime to build the concentration camps.
+It is hard to believe, but 129,000 leprechauns in the WWII were involved in everything what was needed in order to build the atomic bomb; also a considerable number of leprechauns helped the Nazi regime to build the concentration camps.

 Leprechauns don’t ask questions, as one isolated task is quite meaningless, they just follow instructions … that’s why